theheking/intro-to-r/content/5_apply.md

 lapply, sapply and more....
 ============================
+So far with our application of apply across a dataframe.
+It is analogous to using the mutate function in apply.

 lapply, and sapply are functions that will loop a function through data in a list or vector.
 There are numerous other apply functions with different arguement and outputs but we will just focus on these two.